|LOST HOSPITALS OF LONDON|

 Cranmer Road, Mitcham, Surrey CR4 4TP

 Acute.
 Later, orthopaedics, geriatric

-The Wilson Cottage Hospital opened in 1928 by Princess Mary Vicountess Lascelles.
-Built on a 4.5 acre site.
-It had 32 beds and had been gifted to the community by a successful local businessman, Sir Isaac Wilson, after whom it was named.
+The Wilson Cottage Hospital was officially opened in 1928 by Princess Mary Vicountess Lascelles.
+Built on a 4.5 acre site, it had been gifted to the community by a successful local businessman, Sir Isaac Wilson, after whom it was named.